magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/introduction.md

     _suite                      // Test suites.
-    _bootstrap.php              // The script that executes essential initialization routines. functional.suite.dist.yml   // The Codeception functional test suite configuration (generated while running 'bin/mftf build:project') utils                           // The test running utilities.
+    _bootstrap.php              // The script that executes essential initialization routines. functional.suite.dist.yml   // The Codeception functional test suite configuration (generated while running 'bin/mftf build:project') utils                           // The test-running utilities.
 .env.example                    // Example file for environmental settings.
-.credentials.example            // Example file for credentials to be used by the third party integrations (generated while running 'bin/mftf build:project', should be filled with the appropriate credentials into the corresponding sandboxes).
+.credentials.example            // Example file for credentials to be used by the third party integrations (generated while running 'bin/mftf build:project'; should be filled with the appropriate credentials in the corresponding sandboxes).
 .gitignore                      // List of files ignored by git.
 .htaccess.sample                // Access settings for the Apache web server to perform the Magento CLI commands.
 RoboFile.php                    // TO BE DEPRECATED SINCE MFTF 3.0.
 The MFTF CLI commands configuration for Robo task runner.